cncf/tag-security/README.md

-# SAFE WG
-Working Group Proposal: Secure Access for Everyone (SAFE)
+# CNCF Special Interest Group for Security (SIG-Security)

 ## Objective

+SIG-Security facilitates collaboration
-Secure Access for Everyone (SAFE) Working Group facilitates collaboration to discover and produce resources which enable secure access, policy control and safety for operators, administrators, developers, and end-users across the cloud native ecosystem.
+to discover and produce resources which enable secure access, policy control and safety for operators, administrators, developers, and end-users across the cloud native ecosystem.